Last updated: ET

 Still valid: ET

-Latest updates: Safety and security - update on demonstrations in Tirana
+Latest updates: Safety and security - local elections planned on June 30, 2019

 Albania - Take normal security precautions

 Until 2014, the city of Lazarat and its surrounding areas was a major marijuana producing region where violent clashes between police and marijuana producers occurred regularly.
 Although the situation has recently improved, police assistance and protection remains limited, and response times are often delayed.

 Petty crime, such as pickpocketing and bag snatching, occurs, particularly on public transportation and in tourist areas.
 Theft from vehicles is common.

 Economic hardship and easy availability of firearms increase the risk of violent incidents, looting and carjacking.
 Small explosive devices have been used in targeted attacks, including in Tirana.
 A few violent incidents have also occurred at or near the Tirana International Airport.